ICAEW.com works better with JavaScript enabled.

 A stepping stone to chartered accountancy, ICAEW CFAB features the first six exams of the ACA, providing a solid foundation in finance, accountancy and business.

-Encompassing the first six exams of the ACA qualification, the ICAEW Certificate in Finance, Accounting and Business, also known as ICAEW CFAB, provides a solid foundation in key finance and business skills.
+ICAEW CFAB encompasses the first six exams of the ACA qualification, equipping students with key finance and business skills.

 This route is open to all, including school leavers, graduates, mature students and career changers.
-This opens your recruitment pool and allows you to consider other backgrounds and talents within your strategy.
+This opens your recruitment pool and allows you to consider candidates from a wider range of backgrounds.

-ICAEW CFAB can also be undertaken by current employees, giving your workforce the essential finance, accounting and business knowledge to drive your organisation forward.
+ICAEW CFAB can also be undertaken by current employees, giving your workforce the essential business, finance and accountancy knowledge to drive your organisation forward.
 Investing in your staff's development with ICAEW CFAB is a great way to build loyalty and demonstrate your commitment to continued professional development.

 While your students must only complete the first six modules of the ACA to achieve ICAEW CFAB, they will still gain a wealth of knowledge and skills through work experience and the topics covered:

-• Accounting: Ensures that students have a sound understanding of the techniques of double entry accounting and can apply its principles in recording transactions, adjusting financial records and preparing non-complex financial statements.
+• Accounting Fundamentals: Ensures that students have a sound understanding of the techniques of double entry accounting and can apply its principles in recording transactions, straightforward adjustments to financial records and preparing non-complex financial statements.

-• Assurance: Ensures that students understand the assurance process and fundamental principles of ethics and are able to contribute to the assessment of internal controls and gathering of evidence on an assurance engagement.
+• Assurance and Risk Fundamentals: Ensures that students understand the assurance process and fundamental principles of ethics, and are able to contribute to the assessment of internal controls and gathering of evidence on assurance work.

-• Principles of taxation: Enables students to understand the general objectives of taxation and to calculate income tax, national insurance contributions, capital gains tax, corporation tax and VAT in straightforward scenarios.
+• Tax Fundamentals: Enables students to understand the general objectives of taxation and to calculate income tax, national insurance contributions, capital gains tax, inheritance tax, corporation tax, VAT and stamp taxes in straightforward scenarios.

 Exams can be taken in any order, meaning your students can frontload the topics that best meet your organisational needs.